Dangerous Driving Solicitors

 - Failing to have proper and safe regard for vulnerable road users

-- Speed which is inappropriate for weather or traffic conditions
+- The speed which is inappropriate for weather or traffic conditions

-- Driving whilst knowingly deprived of adequate sleep or rest
+- Driving while knowingly deprived of adequate sleep or rest

-- Driving a vehicle whilst knowing it has a dangerous defect or poor maintenance
+- Operating a vehicle while knowing it has a dangerous defect or poor maintenance

 - Overtaking which could not have been carried out safely

 Drivers encountering vulnerable road users such as cyclists, motorbike riders, horse riders, pedestrians and those working in the road are considered as vulnerable road users.

 You are expected to take extra care when driving near or passing any vulnerable road users.
 Driving too close to a motorbike, allowing the vehicle to mount the pavement, driving into a cycle lane or driving without the care needed near a pedestrian crossing are all considered when assessing your standard of driving.
 The court will use these to decide if the standard fell below what is expected and is considered dangerous.

 Anyone being investigated or prosecuted for Causing Death by Dangerous Driving will need a solicitor to represent them during the police station interview and at Court.
 This offence attracts a prison sentence, and therefore your liberty and livelihood are at significant risk.
 Care should be taken to ensure that you instruct an experienced specialist solicitor that has considerable knowledge of this offence and has represented ordinary law-abiding citizens facing this prosecution.

 At Kang & Co Solicitors, we are a specialist law firm established to represent professionals and ordinary people that have not been involved with the Criminal Justice system previously.
 We are not a Legal Aid law firm and understand this may be your first encounter with the Criminal Justice System.
 We know this is a challenging time for you and your family and we are at hand to assist, advise and represent as appropriate.